 - PO 1.
 Show awareness of the audience through word choice, style, and an appropriate connection with, or distance from, the audience. - PO 2.
-Convey a sense of identity through originality, sincerity, liveliness, or humor appropriate to the topic and type of writing. - PO 3.
+Convey a sense of identity through originality, sincerity, liveliness, or humor appropriate to the topic and application. - PO 3.
 Use language appropriate for the topic and purpose. - PO 4.
-Choose appropriate voice (e.g., formal, informal, academic discourse) for the audience and purpose.
+Choose appropriate voice (e.g., formal, informal, academic discourse) for the application.